 Final Thoughts

-Pair a foam roller with massage balls for trigger points and a Chirp Wheel for spinal decompression.
-Total cost for a complete self-care toolkit: under $80.
+Pair a roller with massage balls for trigger points and a Chirp Wheel for spinal work — a roller is the wrong shape for your lower back.